 Don’t Have 100 Points of ID for Rental Application?

 The three most important documents listed above are primary proof of ID, rental history, and proof of income or ability to pay the rent.
 Without these, you won’t have 100 points even if you have every other document on the list.

 For steps to pass the 100 Points ID Check when you arrive in Sydney, read my post on here.
 At the bottom of that post, I outline the steps to get your secondary identification documents sorted.

 Your primary proof of ID is your passport.

 Some real estate agencies may also ask for proof of your visa.

 Your visa is electronically linked to your passport number.
 Unfortunately, the real estate agent doesn’t have access to this documentation.
 In this case, you can use your visa approval notification.
 Take a screenshot of your immigration account and save it as a jpeg, pdf, or doc.
 If your visa approval notification was an email, use that.

 They’re after proof that you’re on a long-term visa and won’t have to leave the country or bail part way on a year or six-month lease.

-Since you won’t have a rental history in Australia, include a cover letter with your application.
+Include a cover letter with your application.